 Wondering how to make soft and chewy sugar cookies?
-Then you have to try this easy cookie recipe.
+Then you have to try this easy recipe.
 These simple sugar cookies don’t need to be chilled and stay wonderfully soft & chewy for DAYS!

 So I feel like I’m a tad bit late with these cookies, since I just missed Christmas and all, but the truth is that sugar cookies are good all year round.
 In fact, next to a good Snickerdoodle, chewy sugar cookies are a total favorite of mine any day of the week.

 And as with any classic, simple cookie that doesn’t hide behind frosting or anything, it really needs to be just right.
 Soft and chewy for days, my friends.
 I don’t want some cookie that’s great for a day or so and then you have to toss them.
 No, these will call to you from the kitchen counter until they’re all eaten – and it could be 4 or 5 days later (if they last that long).

-I tested SO many versions of these sugar cookies, I’m pretty sure my mother in law (who watches they twins while I work), thought I was losing my mind.
-I’d be all, “Just one more version!” and then a week later there’s still new batches on the counter.
+I tested SO many versions of these sugar cookies, I’m pretty sure my mother-in-law (who watches the twins while I work), thought I was losing my mind.
+I’d be all, “Just one more version!” and then a week later there’d still be new batches on the counter.

-But seriously, I love a good old fashioned soft sugar cookie.
+But seriously, I love a good old-fashioned soft sugar cookie.
 Like, for reals.
 So it just had to be right.
 And I’m happy to say these are it.